Mona Lisa (film)

-Mona Lisa is a 1986 British neo-noir crime drama film about an ex-convict who becomes entangled in the dangerous life of a high-class call girl.
-The film was written by Neil Jordan and David Leland, and directed by Jordan.
+Mona Lisa is a 1986 British neo-noir crime drama film directed by Neil Jordan, and written by Jordan and David Leland.
 It was produced by HandMade Films and stars Bob Hoskins, Cathy Tyson, and Michael Caine.
+The film is about an ex-convict (Hoskins) who becomes entangled in the dangerous life of a high-class call girl (Tyson).

-The film was nominated for multiple awards, and Bob Hoskins was nominated for several awards for his performance (including the Academy Award for Best Actor), winning the Golden Globe Award for Best Actor – Motion Picture Drama and BAFTA Award for Best Actor in a Leading Role.
+The film was nominated for multiple awards, and Hoskins was nominated for several awards for his performance (including the Academy Award for Best Actor), winning the Golden Globe Award for Best Actor and BAFTA Award for Best Actor in a Leading Role.
+The film takes its title from the song "Mona Lisa", which is heard throughout the film.

 Plot

 George, a low-level working-class gangster recently released after seven years in prison, is given a job in London by his former boss, Denny Mortwell, as the driver and bodyguard for a high-priced prostitute named Simone.
 Mortwell also wants George to gather information on one of Simone's wealthy customers for blackmail purposes.
 Simone, who has worked hard to develop high-class manners and an elite clientele, initially dislikes the uncouth and outspoken George, and he regards her as putting on airs.
 But as George and Simone find out more about each other, they form a friendship, and George begins to fall in love with her.
 George agrees, at the risk of his own life, to help Simone find her teenage friend Cathy, who has disappeared, and who Simone fears is being abused by her violent former pimp, Anderson.

 George increasingly finds himself torn between his feelings for Simone, his obligations to his boss Mortwell, and his relationship with his teenage daughter Jeannie, a sweet normal girl who has matured while he was in prison and wants to have her father in her life.

-After Anderson tries to slash Simone and attacks George, Simone flees to Brighton.
-George finally finds Cathy and takes her to Brighton to reunite her with Simone, where he lends Simone a gun.
-He discovers that Simone and Cathy are lovers.
-Mortwell and Anderson arrive to take back control of Simone and Cathy, but Simone shoots them both dead and turns her gun towards George.
+When Anderson stalks Simone to her flat and tries to slash her, George takes her to the secluded garage where he lives with his friend Thomas and then finds the drug-addled Cathy.
+He takes the two girls to a hotel in Brighton and gives Simone a gun for protection, but then discovers that the pair are lovers.
+When Mortwell and Anderson arrive to take back control of the girls, Simone shoots them both dead and turns her gun towards George.
 He punches her, takes the gun and leaves.
-Freed of his underworld obligations, George returns to a more normal life, working in his friend Thomas's garage and spending time with Jeannie.
+Freed of his underworld obligations, he returns to a more normal life, working in Thomas's garage and spending time with Jeannie.

 Cast

 Reception

-The film received positive critical reception when released in 1986.
-Film critic Roger Ebert wrote of the two main characters "The relationship of their characters in the film is interesting, because both people, for personal reasons, have developed a style that doesn't reveal very much."
-However, Vincent Canby, writing for The New York Times, dismissed the film as "classy kitsch."
-Halliwell's Film Guide argued "only this actor could make a hit of this unsavoury yarn, with its highlights of sex and violence.
-But he did."
+The film received a mostly positive critical reception when released in 1986.
+On Metacritic Mona Lisa has a score of 85 out of 100 based on reviews from 20 critics.
+On Rotten Tomatoes the film holds a 98% rating based on 40 reviews.
+The site's consensus: "Bob Hoskins is outstanding in Mona Lisa, giving this stylish neo-noir a riveting centerpiece that sets it apart from similar stories."